 The word woman covers women as well: If a bhikkhu is with two or more women but without a knowledgeable man present, he may teach them no more than five or six sentences of Dhamma.
 Perception as to whether the person being taught is a woman or a man is not a mitigating factor here (see Pc 4).

-According to the Vibhaṅga, a female peta, deva, or animal (probably a nāga) in the form of a human woman are each grounds for a dukkaṭa here.
+According to the Vibhaṅga, a female yakkha, a female peta, a paṇḍaka, or an animal (probably a nāga) in the form of a human woman are each grounds for a dukkaṭa here.

 This factor contains two sub-factors requiring explanation: “Dhamma” and “six sentences.”